CookiePLMonster/CookiePLMonster.github.io/_posts/2021-08-08-crazy-taxi-dreamcast-restoration-silentpatch.md

 ***

+For those interested, the full source codes of both mods have been published on GitHub, so they can be freely used as a reference:

 {:.flexible-buttons}
-For those interested,
-full source codes of both mods have been published on GitHub, so they can be freely used as a reference:
 <a href="https://github.com/CookiePLMonster/CT-DC" class="button github" target="_blank">{{ site.theme_settings.github_icon }} See Dreamcast Restoration 2.0 on GitHub</a>
 <a href="https://github.com/CookiePLMonster/SilentPatchCT" class="button github" target="_blank">{{ site.theme_settings.github_icon }} See SilentPatch on GitHub</a>